- Project, Programme and Portfolio Management

 We can only logically conclude therefore that agile methodologies should only be applied to software development projects, unless the rectification costs of a hardware product will be acceptably low which, until we create an internet that handles easy transfer of hardware as well as software, this will be very rare.
 We have 3D printers now, so maybe it won’t be too long!

-If you like found this article interesting and would like to read more about how to keep project management simple, please click here.
+If you found this article interesting and would like to read more about how to keep project management simple, please read my blog post on Simple Project Management.